grafana/grafana/docs/sources/breaking-changes/breaking-changes-v10-0.md

 #### Description

-Grafana v10.0.0 no longer supports the use of the [DoiT International BigQuery data source plugin](https://github.com/doitintl/bigquery-grafana), which was moved to a "retired" state in the latter half of 2022, and whose GitHub repo was archived December 2022.
-For these BigQuery data sources to continue functioning, users are required to migrate to the [Official Grafana BigQuery data source plugin](https://github.com/grafana/google-bigquery-datasource/).
+In v10.0.0, Grafana no longer supports the use of the [DoiT International BigQuery data source plugin](https://github.com/doitintl/bigquery-grafana), which was moved to a "retired" state in the latter half of 2022, and for which the GitHub repo was archived in December 2022.
+For BigQuery data sources to continue functioning, you're required to migrate to the [Official Grafana BigQuery data source plugin](https://github.com/grafana/google-bigquery-datasource/).

 #### Migration path